farrierworks/dglepm-availability-report/README.md

 1. Connect your USB drive to your DWAN computer.

-2. In DRMIS production, run the following transactions with the specified parameters:
+2. In DRMIS Production, run the following transactions with the specified parameters:

     * **"IE 36 - Display Vehicles"**
         * Class Type: `002`